Is Your Head Getting in Your Way As a Ballplayer?

 Shortly after he joined his college team several of his older teammates, jealous of his skills and potential to make the Majors, began to razz him after he threw a pitch in the dirt during a scrimmage.
 They nicknamed him "the wild-man" and mercilessly kept on his case.
 After several weeks of this goading he became shaken by what they were saying and began to think too much on the mound.
 "What if I throw a wild pitch?
 What if I lose control again?"
 Etc. Soon his worry about losing control became a regularly thing.
 "Paralysis by analysis" soon set in.
 The worry led to him getting tighter and more tentative, which led to more loss of control, which got him thinking even more.

-In no time at all he found himself on the bench, feeling like a total head case.
+In no time at all this athlete found himself on the bench, feeling like a total head case.
 The coaches had lost all confidence in him and that just added to his growing self-doubts.
 Now he even dreaded having to go out and start a game.
-A trusted teammate suggested that he talk to someone who knew about sports psychology, but this pitcher thought that sports psychology was just for "crazy athletes."
-The teammate laughingly explained, "sports psychology is for anyone who wants to raise the level of their game.
+A trusted teammate suggested that he talk to someone who knew about the mental part of the game, but this pitcher thought that anything related to the "mental" side was just for "crazy athletes."
+The teammate laughingly explained, "The mental side of this game is for anyone who wants to raise the level of their play.
 It will help you build back your confidence, strengthen your ability to block out all the garbage the guys have been throwing your way and it will get you throwing great, like you used to at crunch time!
-Practicing sports psychology exercises are just like doing weights man!
+Practicing mental toughness exercises are just like doing weights man!
 Weights help you build up physical strength so you can throw and hit harder.
-Sports psychology will help you build up mental toughness strength.
-Hey, even I saw a sports psychologist last year!"
+The mental side will help you build up your mental toughness strength.
+Hey, even I saw a mental coach last year!"

 You can't be good in this game without the ability to quickly bounce back from errors, miscues, lousy calls and strikeouts.
 If you have trouble letting go of your failures and tend to carry them around with you, then chances are good that you'll consistently play way below your potential.
 How about pressure?
 Do you know how to stay cool in the clutch?
 Can you effectively manage the stress of big game competition?
 Without the ability to relax you can't play good ball.
 Don't forget your concentration skills.
 The cornerstone of peak athletic performance on the ball field is your ability to focus on what's important and block out everything else.
 What kind of focusing skills do you have?
 Can you block out the razzing crowd, your rowdy opponents and the scouts in the stands?
 Let's not forget self-confidence and that all important belief in yourself.
 Mental toughness is also made up of your ability to effectively prepare for upcoming games.
 Do you know the best way to program in success ahead of time?
 Too many baseball players mistakenly set themselves up for failure during the days and hours leading up to a big game.
 How about your ability to handle self-doubts and negative self-talk?
 Are you your own worst fan out there?